 - The CCMHB and Champaign County Developmental Disabilities Board (CCDDB) may administer other funds on behalf of the Champaign County Board.
 An intergovernmental agreement will be executed between the respective boards defining the purpose, term, payment, and mutual responsibilities of the parties in the management of the funds.
 Any such activity shall have a direct relationship to the mission of the CCMHB or CCDDB.
 The management of such funds will comply with the CCMHB and/or CCDDB Funding Guidelines.

 - Government agencies are eligible to apply with the caveat that there has been a presentation and formal review of the capability of the agency to fund the services and that funding was not available.
+Those with authority to raise a tax which can be used to pay for the desired services may not be eligible.

-- Any recipient of funds is required to submit a statement by its director certifying that it does not discriminate in the acceptance of clients, employment of personnel, appointment of members of the board of directors, or in any other respect, on the basis of race, color, religion, national origin, ancestry, gender, sexual preference, or physical or mental disability.
+- Any recipient of funds is required to submit a statement by its director certifying that it does not discriminate in the acceptance of clients, employment of personnel, appointment of members of the board of directors, or in any other respect, on the basis of race, color, religion, national origin, ancestry, gender, sexual orientation, or physical or mental disability.

-- Should any written charge or complaint of discrimination on the basis of race, color, religion, national origin, ancestry, gender, sexual preference, or physical or mental disabilities be made against an organization receiving funds, its employees, or agents in any court or regulatory or administrative body (whether federal, state, or local), the organization shall furnish a copy of said charge or complaint to the CCMHB.
+- Should any written charge or complaint of discrimination be made against an organization receiving funds, its employees, or agents in any court or regulatory or administrative body (whether federal, state, or local), the organization shall furnish a copy of said charge or complaint to the CCMHB.
 Said organization shall comply with any reasonable request for information about the status of said charge or complaint.
 The obligations imposed by this paragraph shall be subject to and subordinate to any claim of legal privilege and any non-waivable legal requirement of confidentiality imposed by statute, administrative rule or regulation, local ordinance, court order, pre-existing contract, or collective bargaining agreement.
 Failure to comply with this provision shall result in immediate termination of the contract.

 - The CCMHB reserves the right to conduct its own investigation into any charge or complaint of a violation of this non-discrimination requirement.

-- By this non-discrimination requirement and any efforts by the CCMHB, its agents, or employees to enforce it, the CCMHB assumes no responsibility for enforcement of, or compliance by the recipient organization with, any applicable federal, state, or local laws, regulations, or ordinances prohibiting discrimination.
-An organization receiving funds must agree to indemnify and hold harmless the CCMHB for any liability accruing to it for any charges or complaints of discrimination or similar civil rights violations based upon the acts of the organization receiving funds, its agents, or employees and premised on the CCMHB’s provision of these funds.
+- By this non-discrimination requirement and any efforts by the CCMHB, its agents, or employees to enforce it, the CCMHB assumes no responsibility for enforcement of or compliance by the recipient organization with any applicable federal, state, or local laws, regulations, or ordinances prohibiting discrimination.
+An organization receiving funds must agree to indemnify and hold harmless the CCMHB for any liability accruing to it for any charges or complaints of discrimination or similar civil rights violations based upon the acts of the organization receiving funds, its agents, or employees, and premised on the CCMHB’s provision of these funds.

-- Make available for inspection by the CCMHB copies of any request/application for new or adjusted funding in any program within the agency funded in whole or part by the CCMHB;
+- Make available for inspection by the CCMHB copies of any request/application for new or adjusted funding in any program within the agency funded in whole or part by the CCMHB.

-- Make available for annual inspection by the CCMHB copies of all agency budget applications, provider plan forms, program service and funding plans, service agreements and fiscal reports prepared for the Department of Human Services, United Way, Department of Children and Family Services, or any other funding authority;
+- Make available for annual inspection by the CCMHB copies of all agency budget applications, provider plan forms, program service and funding plans, service agreements, and fiscal reports prepared for the Department of Human Services, United Way, Department of Children and Family Services, or any other funding authority.

 - Comply with all applicable Illinois and Federal laws and regulations with respect to safeguarding the use and disclosure of confidential information about recipients of services.

-- For direct or indirect medical (physical health) services that are not related to mental health, substance use disorder, or developmental disabilities;
+- For direct or indirect medical (physical health) services that are not related to mental health, substance use disorder, or developmental disabilities.

 - For programs or services under the jurisdiction of public school systems.

-3. Accreditation Requirements for Eligible Applicants All CCMHB funded agencies and programs shall strive to conform to appropriate standards established by recognized accrediting bodies in their field of services.
-For example, the CCMHB recognizes the standards promulgated by the following accrediting bodies as indicative of acceptable agency and program performance: Commission of Accreditation of Services for Families and Children, Joint Commission on Accreditation of Health Care Organizations, Commission on Accreditation of Rehabilitation Facilities, and the Council on Quality and Leadership.
+3. Accreditation Requirements for Eligible Organizations All CCMHB funded agencies and programs shall strive to conform to appropriate standards established by recognized accrediting bodies in their field of services.
+For example, the CCMHB recognizes the standards promulgated by the following accrediting bodies as indicative of acceptable agency and program performance: Commission on Accreditation of Services for Families and Children, Joint Commission on Accreditation of Health Care Organizations, Commission on Accreditation of Rehabilitation Facilities, and the Council on Quality and Leadership.
 Accredited agencies and programs shall provide the CCMHB with copies of relevant documents and correspondence between the agency and the accrediting body regarding agency and program compliance with accreditation standards.
 CCMHB staff shall determine what documents and correspondence are relevant for the CCMHB monitoring purposes.
 4. Organization Requirements in Lieu of Accreditation All CCMHB funded agencies and programs not accredited by a recognized accrediting body shall make available for annual inspection by the CCMHB copies of the organization’s policies and procedures including standard operating procedures (SOP) along with credentials of key staff (i.e., resumes).
 Quality management mechanisms must be described in detail.
 CCMHB staff may develop, make available to agencies, and periodically review a set of compliance indicators.
 The agency shall meet or exceed all compliance indicators as set forth by the CCMHB and its staff.
 5. Organization Board Meetings Agency governing boards must notify the CCMHB of all board meetings, meet in session open to the CCMHB, with the exception of sessions closed in conformity with the Open Meetings Act, and provide CCMHB with copies of minutes of all open meetings of the governing board.
-A request for waiver or modification of the requirement to provide copies of all minutes may be made and considered as part of an individual contract negotiation.
-6. Fiscal Requirements - The organization shall be managed in a manner consistent with sound fiscal standards and shall maintain written policies and procedures regarding its fiscal activities, including but not limited to payroll, purchasing, cash management, relevant fee schedules, contracts, and risk management.
+A request for a waiver or modification of the requirement to provide copies of all minutes may be made and considered as part of an individual contract negotiation.
+6. Financial Requirements - The organization shall be managed in a manner consistent with sound fiscal standards and shall maintain written policies and procedures regarding its financial activities, including but not limited to payroll, purchasing, cash management, relevant fee schedules, contracts, and risk management.
 The funded agency should choose methods appropriate to the size of the organization and the scale of operations.
 Funded agencies will be expected to meet the standards specified in the contract, and failure to do so may be cause for suspension of payment or termination of the contract.
 In addition, an agency not in compliance with financial management standards shall not be eligible for CCMHB or CCDDB funding for three years; eligibility may be reestablished after that period by demonstrating that the compliance issue has been corrected and no others exist.

 - An approved provider plan indicating projected levels of expenses and revenues is required for each CCMHB funded program.